Key takeaways

 - Unsecured business loans are types of business loans that do not require collateral

-- Lenders are more selective when it comes to offering some types of unsecured business loans and may require a personal guarantee or UCC lien
+- Lenders are more selective with which businesses they offer unsecured loans to and may require a personal guarantee or UCC lien

 - Unsecured business loans can come in the form of term loans, business lines of credit, invoice factoring, and merchant cash advances